 You may find that your credit reports vary between the 3 different bureaus and this is because they all use different sources for obtaining your information.

-There is no escaping the credit bureaus because not only do they use your current and past creditors to obtain your information they also depend on banks and public court records to provide them with your history.
+There’s no use in trying to escape the credit bureaus….
+They’ll find you ( I know… sorry).
+They use your current and past creditors to obtain your information they also depend on banks and public court records to provide them with your history.

 How To Get Your FREE Credit Report?

 Annual Credit Report is a governmentally mandated site that entitles you to one free credit report from each of the 3 different bureaus once a year.

 There are tons of advertisements that claim to provide free credit reports and credit scores.
 They are not always free.
 These companies tease you into signing up with them and make you pay to access the information you are trying to get.

 Annualcreditreport.com is absolutely FREE and is the site I recommend you use.
 The site you want looks like this:

 2. Enter your personal information

 You’ll need your basic personal information name, Social Security number, address and birthdate.